 The record also includes James Harries’ first duet (“Something Like This”, as featured in the final of TV’s Masterchef).
 Featuring the talented indie-pop singer Blanch:

 “I fell in love with the song and James’ voice from the first moment.
 It was an honour to be asked to sing on it”

 The album also features Nashville producer & guitar player Steve Walsh, London producer, keyboard player and vocalist Jonathan Owusu-Yianomah, as well as a host of others.
 It was recorded in Prague, mixed by Tom Karasek at Gargle and Expel and mastered in New York by Grammy nominated Ken Rich.

-James Harries will be playing songs from the new record at the band show at Haus Der Musik on January the 20th, 2021.
+James Harries will be playing songs from the new record at the band show at Haus Der Musik on June 9th, 2021.
 “A natural improviser, no two shows are ever the same but they are always raw, charismatic, intense, relaxed and often very amusing.”
 (Heaven magazine)

 “….Like Ryan Adams on steroids.”
 (Time Out London)